wkumari/draft-vandergaast-edns-client-subnet/README.md

    FAMILY and ADDRESS data, but should be prepared to handle a REFUSED response if the Intermediate Nameserver that it queries has a policy that denies forwarding of the ADDRESS.
-If there is no ADDRESS set, i.e. SOURCE PREFIX-LENGTH is set to 0, FAMILY MUST be set to 0.
+If there is no ADDRESS set, i.e. SOURCE PREFIX-LENGTH is set to 0, then FAMILY MUST be set to 0.

 7.1.3.
 Forwarding Resolvers

    Forwarding Resolvers essentially appear to be Stub Resolvers to whatever Recursive Resolver is ultimately handling the query, but look like a Recursive Resolver to their client.
-A Forwarding Resolver using this option MUST prepare it as described in the Section 7.1.1 section above.
-In particular, a Forwarding Resolver that implements this protocol MUST honor SOURCE PREFIX-LENGTH restrictions indicated in the incoming query from its client.
+A Forwarding Resolver using this option MUST prepare it as described above in Section 7.1.1, Recursive Resolvers.
+In particular, a Forwarding Resolver that implements this protocol MUST honor SOURCE PREFIX- LENGTH restrictions indicated in the incoming query from its client.
    See also Section 7.5.

-   Since the Recursive Resolver it contacts will treat it like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.
-If the Forwarding Resolver receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY and ADDRESS set to 0.
+   Since the Recursive Resolver it contacts will treat the Forwarding Resolver like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.
+   If the Forwarding Resolver receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY set to 0 and no ADDRESS.

-Contavalli, et al.        Expires June 17, 2016                 [Page 9]
+Contavalli, et al.        Expires July 16, 2015                 [Page 9]

-Internet-Draft        Client Subnet in DNS Queries         December 2015
+Internet-Draft        Client Subnet in DNS Queries          January 2015

 7.2.
 Generating a Response